spicetify/docs/src/content/docs/getting-started.md

 That is the whole setup. `apply` stops Spotify, patches the client, installs and starts the background daemon, registers the `spicetify://` handler, and starts Spotify again.

-On a fresh install it also downloads the store and the standard library from the registry, so the store is waiting in your sidebar the first time Spotify reopens.
+On a fresh install it also downloads the store and the standard library from the registry, so the **Module Store** button is waiting in Spotify's top bar the first time it reopens.
 Nothing to install by hand.

 There is no separate backup step. v3 renames Spotify's own `xpui.spa` to `xpui.spa.backup` in place, and that rename **is** the backup, which is why `spicetify restore` needs nothing from you.